digital-land/technical-documentation/docs/development/tutorials/set-up-for-mac.md

 Before we do anything you need to have a github account to add the ssh key to.
 Github accounts are free and you can set this up yourself.

-you're welcome to use a github acount that you already have to keep track of the projects your working on but you MUST remmove any  personal access tokens.
+you're welcome to use a github account that you already have to keep track of the projects your working on but you MUST remove any  personal access tokens.

 Otherwise we suggest creating an account with the communities email address provided to you.

-Once it's created reach out to the infastructure team who can get you added to the organisation with the correctt privalages.
-It will be good to innclude the team lead from the team your joining in this message so any questions can be asked/answered by them.
+Once it's created reach out to the infrastructure team who can get you added to the organisation with the correct privileges.
+It will be good to include the team lead from the team your joining in this message so any questions can be asked/answered by them.

 #### Generate an SSH key